 - The sale of the voucher is a fundraising activity of the Oregon State University Horticulture Department.
 The DMV does not and will not control the means or manner of the sale and distribution of vouchers.

 The Pollinator Paradise Plate is not for sale at this time.
-Currently, we are only selling vouchers that can be redeemed for a plate at a later time.
-To purchase a voucher, click on the Get Your Voucher link.
+Voucher pre-sales concluded in January 2023.
+It is expected to be another 4-6 months after the conclusion of pre-sales before the plates are produced and delivered to DMV offices.
 Once the plates are in production, you may purchase a plate directly at any Oregon DMV branch.
 You may also be able to purchase a plate by mail.

 If your voucher is lost, stolen, or damaged, contact us at firstname.lastname@example.org for replacement